17+ Most Epic Super Bowl QR Code Ads and More

 But the 2013–2015 Clydesdales commercials, namely “Brotherhood,” “Puppy Love,” and “Lost Dog,” really stuck with every NFL audience.

-The charisma brought by the puppy and the Clydesdale horses made audiences agree to vote for it as the top commercial of the season.
+The puppy and the Clydesdales' charisma won over audiences, leading them to vote it the top commercial of the season.

-According to the Atlanta Business Chronicle, the Budweiser Clydesdale ads topped the popularity poll, which consisted of almost 8,000 respondents.
+According to the Atlanta Business Chronicle, the Budweiser Clydesdale ads topped a popularity poll of almost 8,000 respondents.

 Really, who could forget the talking baby who seems to know a lot more about finances than the average adult does?
 Yep, the E-trade baby (or babies, they seemed to have multiplied by now).